OatsCG/Ctx3d/README.md

 The y-index may be flipped using `Ctx3d.invertedY = true;` if that space is more comfortable.

+`Ctx3d.rotationX`, `Ctx3d.rotationY`, and `Ctx3d.rotationZ` apply rotations to the entire stage around the middle.

 ## All Properties and Methods
 * context=null